blue static

 Can I discuss well-being or safety concerns with my provider?

-Our teams are here to help all of our students navigate resources and conversations about all aspects of health and wellness, including safety and well-being.
+The teams at Student Health and Wellness are here to help our students navigate resources and conversations about all aspects of health and wellness, including safety and well-being.
 Any students who have questions or concerns about their physical or emotional well-being should not hesitate to talk to their provider.
-If you have experienced an unwanted sexual encounter or sexual violence, we offer care after a sexual assault including medical care, emotional support, and referral depending on a student's needs and desires.

 What kind of steps should I take to ensure continuation of care when graduation is approaching?